calmh/node-snmp-native/README.md

 There are further usage examples in the `example` directory.

+To install:

-To install, simply drop this directory in `node_modules`.
+ - Drop this directory in `node_modules`.
+Call it `snmp`.
+ - Enter the `snmp` directory and run `npm install` to pull the dependencies.
+ - Enjoy!

 Once we're up to version 1.0, it will be published to be easily installed with NPM of course.

 You can also view the annotated source code at http://nym.se/node-snmp-native/docs/